What's Coming to Netflix in May 2021 - What's on Netflix

-It’s time for your first look at the release schedule for Netflix USA in May 2021.
+It’s time for a comprehensive look at what’s coming to Netflix USA throughout May 2021.
 Below, we’ll take you through the licensed list of titles on the way combined with the Netflix Originals lined up for the month too.

 As always, keep an eye on what’s set to leave Netflix in May 2021 too.
 It’s currently headlined by the series Kingdom which you should absolutely finish before it departs.